simpleidserver/SimpleIdServer/docs/documentation/scim20/swagger.md

 There is a problem when swagger is installed in a SCIM2.0 project.
 All the properties of SCIM representations are documented in the SCIM Schema and by default Swagger is not able to fetch them.

+## Source Code

+The source code of this project can be found [here](https://github.com/simpleidserver/SimpleIdServer/tree/master/samples/UseSCIMSwagger)

+## Installation

 > [!WARNING]
 > A SimpleIdServer template exists to create SCIM server with Swagger support.
 Execute the command line `dotnet new scimswagger -n ScimHost`.